-- (a) refrain from prosecuting not prosecute or threatening threaten to prosecute a charge that the prosecutor knows is not supported by probable cause; - (b) refrain from conducting not conduct or assisting assist in a custodial interrogation of an accused unless the prosecutor has made reasonable efforts to be assured that the accused has been advised of any right to, and the procedure for obtaining, counsel and has been given reasonable opportunity to obtain counsel: - (c) not initiate or encourage efforts to obtain from an unrepresented accused a waiver of important pre-trial, trial, or post-trial rights; - (d) make timely disclosure to the defense of all evidence or information known to the prosecutor that tends to negate the guilt of the accused or mitigates the offense, and, in connection with sentencing, disclose to the defense and to the tribunal all unprivileged mitigating information known to the prosecutor, except when the prosecutor is relieved of this responsibility by a protective order of the tribunal; and - (e) exercise reasonable care to prevent persons employed or controlled by the prosecutor in a criminal case from making an extrajudicial statement that the prosecutor would be prohibited from making under Rule 3.07.
+- (a) not prosecute or threaten to prosecute a charge the prosecutor knows is not supported by probable cause; - (b) not conduct or assist in a custodial interrogation of an accused unless the prosecutor has made reasonable efforts to be assured that the accused has been advised of any right to, and the procedure for obtaining, counsel and has been given reasonable opportunity to obtain counsel; - (c) not initiate or encourage efforts to obtain from an unrepresented accused a waiver of important pre-trial, trial, or post-trial rights; - (d) timely disclose to the defense all evidence or information known to the prosecutor that tends to negate the guilt of the accused or mitigates the offense, and, in connection with sentencing, disclose to the defense and tribunal all unprivileged mitigating information known to the prosecutor, except when the prosecutor is relieved of this responsibility by a protective order of the tribunal; and

+(e) exercise reasonable care to prevent persons employed or controlled by the prosecutor in a criminal case from making an extrajudicial statement that the prosecutor would be prohibited from making under Rule 3.07.

-Terminology: See Rule 1.00 for definitions of "known," "knows," "person," "reasonable," and "tribunal."
+Terminology: See Rule 1.00 for the definitions of "known," "knows," "person," "reasonable," and "tribunal."

 Rule 3.10.
-Advocate in Nonadjudicative Nonadjudicatory Proceedings
+Advocate in Nonadjudicatory Proceedings

-A lawyer representing a client before a legislative or administrative body in a nonadjudicative nonadjudicatory proceeding shall disclose that the appearance is in a representative capacity and shall conform to the provisions of Rules 3.04(a) through (d), 3.05(a), and 4.01.
+A lawyer representing a client before a legislative or administrative body in a nonadjudicatory proceeding shall disclose that the appearance is in a representative capacity and shall conform to Rules 3.04(a) through (d), 3.05(a), and 4.01.

-Terminology: See Rule 1.00 for definitions of "adjudicatory proceeding," and "represents."
+Terminology: See Rule 1.00 for the definitions of "adjudicatory proceeding," and "represents."

 Section IV.
-Non-Client Relationships
+Non-Client Relationship